GLP: A Grassroots, Multiagent, Concurrent, Logic Programming Language for AI (Full Version): Guards and System Predicates

 \mypara{Guard predicates} Guards provide read-only access to the runtime state of GLP computation.
 A guard appears after the clause head, separated by \verb=|=, and must be satisfied for the clause to be selected.
-The following guards are fundamental for concurrent GLP programming:
+The ``Ground'' column indicates whether success of the guard implies that the argument is ground; such guards permit multiple occurrences of the reader in the clause body (Remark~\ref{rem:guards-srsw}).
+Built-in guards can be negated: \verb|~G| succeeds if \verb|G| fails and vice versa, while suspension is unchanged; negation applies only to atomic built-in guards, not to defined guards or conjunctions.